 Take Highway 191 south from Moab and turn off on Highway 211 about halfway to Monticello.
 Follow the signs for about 13 miles.
 It's well marked.

-Moab Giants Museum and Dinosaur Park is another recent addition to Moab, and we haven’t seen it yet either.
-It seems like a great attraction for families with young children (like mine) who love dinosaurs.
+Moab Giants Museum and Dinosaur Park is fairly new.
+I've seen the outside, but not the inside.
+It's an indoor/outdoor, all-weather activity with a museum, movie, high tech exhibits and more.
+It seems like a great attraction for families with young children who love dinosaurs.

-Here are a few more websites where you can get up-to-date information about Moab’s dinosaur destinations and petroglyphs:
+Here are a few more websites where you can get more information about Moab's dinosaur destinations and petroglyphs:

 - utah.com/dinosaur (scroll down to Southeastern Utah section)